 Were my expectations met?

 After arrival I truly expected to reach a ‘point of no return’ where ‘it all would hit me’ and I would realize this big change that studying abroad really is – but it never happened.
-And I believe that this is thanks to the social experiences that living in university accommodation has brought.
+And I believe that this is thanks to the social experiences that living in a university accommodation has brought.
 I simply never had time to sit down and reflect tremendously on it all before I, eventually, had gotten used to my new life in Scotland.
 I am incredibly thankful for all the social experiences that this year has given me: from dance shows to murder mystery societies – let’s just say that I have had fun!

 Cf. my academic aspirations, my degree ‘Ecological and Environmental Sciences’ has given me the opportunity to explore both biology, ecology as well as some physics and chemistry within my compulsory courses, and I have furthermore experimented with programming, management and social sciences as elective courses.
 When I look back now I realize how much I have developed – both in terms of knowledge and realization.
-In the beginning of the year I was lost as to what course would suit me better and now I have even had the luxury of combining social sciences with natural sciences courses which, surprisingly, has given me a new perspective onto my degree.
+In the beginning of the year I was lost as to what courses would suit me better and now I have even had the luxury of combining social sciences with natural sciences courses which, surprisingly, has given me a new perspective onto my degree.
 I am going to continue within the natural sciences but I feel fortunate to have had the opportunity to go beyond my chosen field merely out of curiosity.

 Finally, for you reading this, studying abroad is likely to feel like a scary, huge life-changing decision before departure, but in my experience it feels quite the opposite once actually there.
 So, as cliché as it might be, just go for it!
 And embrace all the challenges and achievements ahead - they are part of the experience.